MythicMeta/Mythic_Scripting/README.md

 Version 0.2.0 of the `mythic` package supports `Mythic 3.3`.

+Version 0.2.1 of the `mythic` package supports `Mythic 3.3` and adds operationName tracking to graphql queries.

 # Information

 The Jupyter Notebook container within Mythic provides many examples on how to use the package.